ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/_component-interface-javascript.md

 <framework-specific-section frameworks="javascript">
-|The interface for the cell renderer component is as follows:
+|The interface for the Cell Component is as follows:
 |
 </framework-specific-section>

 <framework-specific-section frameworks="javascript">
 <snippet transform={false} language="ts">
 |interface ICellRendererComp {
 |    // Optional - Params for rendering.
-The same params that are passed to the cellRenderer function.
 |    init?(params: ICellRendererParams): void;
 |
 |    // Mandatory - Return the DOM element of the component, this is what the grid puts into the cell